Getting dividends right for your limited company

 Shareholders receiving a dividend may have to pay income tax on it.
 Dividends from companies (outside of an ISA arranagement) are taxed on individuals as follows:

 The first £2,000 is currently tax free as this is covered by a 'dividend allowance', then

-at 7.5% for ordinary rate taxpayers (after deducting any available personal allowance)
+at 7.5% (increasing to 8.75% from 6th April 2022) for ordinary rate taxpayers (after deducting any available personal allowance)

 If your total amount of personal dividend income is less than £2,000 you don't have to tell HMRC about it

 Before deciding to make a dividend it is crucial you know how much profit is available in the company to distribute.